-\$4,000,000.00 for the purpose of funding the Democracy Dollars Fund.
-The City shall consider additional appropriations to the Fund as requested by the Commission to ensure sufficient moneyfunds in the Fund. or in the Commission's determination of budget needs under Section 603(b)(4) of the Charter.
-Subsequent to After July 1, 2023, for every two-year budget cycle beginning on July 1 of odd-numbered years, the required minimum appropriations under this subsection shall be increased by the increase in the consumer price index over the preceding two years.
-For the 2023 fiscal year, the City shall appropriate an additional amount of no less than \$700,000.00 for the purpose of startup costs associated with initiating the Program.
+For the two-year budget cycle beginning July 1, 2023 and each subsequent two-year budget cycle beginning on July 1 of odd-numbered years, the City shall appropriate to the Fund no less than \$4,000,000.00 for the purpose of funding the Democracy Dollars Fund.
+The City shall consider additional appropriations to the Fund as requested by the Commission to ensure sufficient money in the Fund.
+After July 1, 2023, for every twoyear budget cycle beginning on July 1 of odd-numbered years, the required minimum appropriation under this subsection shall be increased by the increase in the consumer price index over the preceding two years.

 - B. Additional monies may be deposited into the Fund from these sources: - 1.
 Special Tax. - 2.
-Democracy Dollar proceeds returned by candidates under Section 3.15.170. - Any portion of a contribution in excess of the limit in Sections 3.12.050(B) or Section 3.12.060(B) of the Oakland Municipal Code remitted by applicant candidates pursuant to Section 3.15.080(D). - 4.
-Voluntary donations made to the Fund. - 5.
-The Fund shall be established as an interest-bearing account.
-Any unspent revenue remaining in the Fund after an election shall remain in the Fund and accrue for making future disbursements under Subsection A. Funds remaining in the Democracy Dollars Fund shall not exceed double the amount of the budgeted Fund at any one time.
+Democracy Dollar proceeds returned by candidates under Section 3.15.170. - 3.
+Voluntary donations made to the Fund. - C. Any unspent revenue remaining in the Fund after an election shall remain in the Fund and accrue for making future disbursements under Subsection A. Funds remaining in the Democracy Dollars Fund shall not exceed double the amount of the budgeted Fund at any one time.
 Any excess beyond twice the amount of the \$4,000,000, as adjusted over time for inflation, shall be returned to the General Fund.
-In addition, after all money has been distributed to candidates in an election cycle, the Commission may use up to twenty (20) percent of the remaining Democracy Dollars Fund for outreach efforts intended to increase candidate and resident participation in the Democracy Dollar Program in future election cycles.
+In addition, after all money has been distributed to candidates in an election cycle, the Commission may use up to twenty (20) percent of the remaining Democracy Dollars Fund for outreach efforts intended to increase candidate and resident participation in the Democracy Dollar Program in future election cycles. - D. For the two-year budget cycle beginning July 1, 2023 and each subsequent two-year budget cycle beginning on July 1 of odd-numbered years, the City shall appropriate for the Public Ethics Commission no less than \$350,000.00 for the purpose of non-staff costs for administering the Democracy Dollars Program, in addition to staff budgeting required by Oakland City Charter Section 603(g).
+Upon receiving notice from the Commission under Oakland City Charter Section 603(b)(4), the City shall consider additional appropriations to the Commission to ensure sufficient funds are provided to administer the Democracy Dollars Program.
+After July 1, 2023, for every two-year budget cycle beginning on July 1 of odd-numbered years, the required minimum appropriations under this subsection shall be increased by the increase in the consumer price index over the preceding two years.
+For the 2023-24 fiscal year, or earlier, the City shall appropriate an additional amount of no less than \$700,000.00 for the purpose of startup costs associated with initiating the Democracy Dollars Program, with any remaining funds to be carried forward into future fiscal years. - E. The minimum budget set-aside in this section may be reduced, for a fiscal year or a twoyear budget cycle, upon a finding in the budget resolution that the City is facing an extreme fiscal necessity, as defined by City Council resolution.
+A reduction may occur only as a part of a general reduction in expenditures across multiple departments.